PROGRAMMING

 PREPPING TO PRINT

-Aiding your 3 year old in the development of fine motor skills necessary for printing and cutting.
-Your child can bring home work sheets showing how he/she is able to trace and cut different patterns, eventually starting to print their own name.
-This will help set the foundation for their next year with us when they start our pre-k program.
+Aiding your three year old in the development of fine motor skills necessary for printing and cutting.
+Your child can bring home their work sheets showing how he/she is able to trace and cut different patterns.
+Eventually they will begin to print their own name.
+This will help set the foundation for their next year with us, when they start our pre-k program.

 music time

 This is a really fun part of our program in which we go to the music room.
-Here we will learn and play different rhythm instruments, what the different music notes mean, keeping a beat to a certain rhythm and playing various games which involve singing, cooperative play and hand-eye coordination.
+Here we will learn and play different rhythm instruments, discover what the different musical notes mean, keep the beat to a certain rhythm and play various games which involve singing, cooperative play and hand-eye coordination.

 PARENT CONFERENCES

-We have two parent conferences throughout the year which are in November and March/April.
-These serve as a one on one time with just the teachers and yourself to talk, without distraction, about your child’s progress in the program and any questions, concerns and programming goals you or we have.
-Please try to make alternate arrangements for your child during these these times so we can talk openly.
+We have two parent conferences throughout the year which take place in November and March/April.
+These serve as a one-on-one time where just you and the teachers have an opportunity to talk about your child’s progress in the program, bring up concerns and ask without distraction.
+We will also set goals at this time.
+Please try to make alternate arrangements for your child during these conversations so we can talk openly.

 PREPPING TO PRINT

-Aiding your 3 year old in the development of fine motor skills necessary for printing and cutting.
-Your child can bring home work sheets showing how he/she is able to trace and cut different patterns, eventually starting to print their own name.
-This will help set the foundation for their next year with us when they start our pre-k program.
+Aiding your three year old in the development of fine motor skills necessary for printing and cutting.
+Your child can bring home their work sheets showing how he/she is able to trace and cut different patterns.
+Eventually they will begin to print their own name.
+This will help set the foundation for their next year with us, when they start our pre-k program.

 music time